Photon quantum mechanics in real Hilbert space: Second quantization

 \section{Second quantization}

 A first quantized photon cannot be created or destroyed - creation and annihilation of photons and the description of $n$-photon states requires second quantization.
-In QFT, QED and QO fields are second quantized by raising them to the status of operators.
-For an arbitrary first quantized state in which (\ref{A+}) and (\ref{Areal}) are generalized to include a factor $\omega_{k}^{\alpha}$ to accomodate the factor $\omega_{k}^{1/2}$ commonly used,
+In QFT, QED and Quantum Optics fields are second quantized by raising them to the status of operators.
+The position eigenvectors (\ref{Ax}) are positive frequency so these functions plus their complex conjugates are real and become Hermitian operators when second quantized.
+For an arbitrary first quantized state generalized to include a factor $\omega_{k}^{\alpha}$ to accommodate the factor $\omega_{k}^{1/2}$ commonly used,